«After the first week of volunteering, it was clear to me that I wanted to make a longer-term and sustainable commitment to displaced people.»

 Mar 2016 - Feb 2017

-Relief supplies warehouse, Lesbos
+Relief supplies warehouse, Lesvos

-SAO initially ran the largest and only public warehouse for relief goods in Greece on Lesbos.
+SAO initially ran the largest and only public warehouse for relief goods in Greece on Lesvos.
 We rented the location in 2016 and received donations from all over the world.
 These were sorted, stored, delivered and handed out to those who picked them up.
-The donations went to refugees, camps and other NGOs on Lesbos and mainland Greece, as well as to people in need in the local population.
+The donations went to refugees, camps and other NGOs on Lesvos and mainland Greece, as well as to people in need in the local population.

 In February 2017, SAO handed over the warehouse to the local organisation ATTIKA Human Support.